 When discussing autonomous driving safety, it is common to anchor around the most headline-grabbing application of autonomy: self-driving taxis that will one day zip us from home to work and back at the touch of a button.

 But, simply put, autonomy comes in many shapes and sizes.
 Hub-to-hub trucking has very different requirements (and almost certainly, regulatory requirements) than, say, sidewalk delivery robots.
-The same can be said of autonomous haulage in mines, automated guided vehicles (AGV) in container terminals, or autonomous forklifts in fulfilment centers.
+The same can be said of autonomous haulage in mines, automated guided vehicles (AGV) in container terminals, or autonomous forklifts in fulfillment centers.

 These operating environments — or operational design domains (ODD), to use an industry term — are so diverse that the optimal way of performing safe teleoperation as broadly as possible is to tailor tools and principles as required.

-Applying the principles: Indirect methods of control
+Applying the Principles: Indirect Methods of Control

 There are two very specific applications of these principles that form part of Ottopia’s core competency.
 The first application is covered in this article: teleoperation via indirect methods of control.